oubino/locpix_points/README.rst

     visualise [ARGS]

-12. Analysis notebooks

-Two notebooks: scripts/analysis.ipynb and scripts/analysis_locs.ipynb

-13. Ensemble evaluate - evaluate the model running multiple times and taking an average, also allows for considering only WT cells (This is custom to our analysis) - see Longer Description for helping to set the ARGS
+12. Ensemble evaluate - evaluate the model running multiple times and taking an average, also allows for considering only WT cells (This is custom to our analysis) - see Longer Description for helping to set the ARGS

 .. code-block:: shell